-The fillet can be a sushi topping and expensive compared to Anago, a saltwater eel that can also be seen in sushi in a grilled form.
+The fillet can be a sushi topping and is expensive compared to Anago, a saltwater eel also seen in sushi in a grilled form.

-Unagi Pie (うなぎパイ)
+Unagi Pie (うなぎパイ) from Shunkado

-As for me, the answer in my mind is the “Unagi Pie (うなぎパイ)” pictured above, which, in fact, is probably the most famous Japanese confection associated with Unagi.
+What crosses my mind once I hear that is the Unagi Pie (うなぎパイ) pictured above, which, in fact, is probably the most famous confection associated with Unagi.

-The resulting treat is a crispy, sweet-savory pie pastry, which is produced and sold by “Shunkado (春華堂)”, a confectionery maker whose head office is in Hamamatsu, Shizuoka Prefecture.
+The resulting thing is a crispy, sweet-savory pie snack sold by Shunkado (春華堂), a confectionery maker whose head office is in Hamamatsu, Shizuoka Prefecture.

-The city, Hamamatsu is situated near Lake Hamana where the cultivation of Unagi eels was once prosperous.
+The city, Hamamatsu (浜松), is situated near Lake Hamana, where the cultivation of Unagi eels was once prosperous.

-By the way, the calories per piece are about 79 kcal.
+The calories per piece are 79 kcal.

 Where to Buy